 Wouldn’t it be great if you could run a report which lists the locations in your tree with a summary total of the number of people residing there?
 All the popular genealogy desktop applications can do this.
 One free option is MyHeritage Family Tree Builder.

 You can export your tree from Ancestry and load it into your software of choice.
 Then you can run a location report, and put together a location hit list for periodic searching through your matches.

-This video walkthrough goes through the process with Family Tree Builder:
+This video walkthrough goes through the process with the free software Family Tree Builder.

 Organizing your Ancestry DNA Matches with Custom Groups

 The ability to create custom groups was provided in 2019 by Ancestry.
 You can create up to 24 custom groups, and assign each a different color.
 The color palette is a little limited, so some of these “different” colors look pretty similar to me!